 Given the location of the development, the construction will be at a higher than minimum acoustic standard.
-For information, the minimum wall acoustic ratings are marked on the typical fifth floor plan in Figure 3-1.
-All upper floor hard floors with be installed on impact isolation mats with suspended, insulated ceilings to the floors below.
+For information, the minimum wall acoustic ratings are marked on the typical Level Two plan in Figure 3-1.
+All upper floor hard floors will be installed on impact isolation mats with resiliently suspended, insulated ceilings to the floors below.

-In addition to the above report, subsequent reports of acoustic advice, site inspections, results of testing and the like will occur throughout the construction and commissioning of the project.
+In addition to the report itself, subsequent reports of acoustic advice, site inspections, results of testing and the like will occur throughout the construction and commissioning of the project.